Columbine victims | Injured 1, 2, 3, 4, 5, 6

 "Watching my friend die is still traumatic, but it is in the past.
 I'm not trying to be mean.
 I just have to focus on today and looking at the positive and the future."

 -- Sean Graves (see the article

-Anne Marie was outside eating lunch on the grassy knoll with two friends when the shooting began.
-At first she thought it was a joke but when she saw students getting shot in the legs, she realized it was for real.
-She tried to run to the safety of the cafeteria and was shot
+Anne Marie was outside eating lunch on the grassy knoll with her friends, Jayson Autenrieth and Kim Blair, when the shooting began.
+Her 16-year-old brother Nathan was also a student at Columbine and was in one of the Science rooms at the time.
+At first she thought it was a joke but when she saw students getting shot in the legs, she realized it was real.
+She tried to run to the safety of the cafeteria.
+[Eric Harris

-and resumed school Sept.
-9 1999, taking one Physics class with him.
-Her family bought a house with wheelchair ramps and lifts with the help of Colorado Homebuilders Foundation.
+.
+She resumed school September 9, 1999 and had one Physics class with him.
+Her family bought a house with wheelchair ramps and lifts with the help of the Colorado Homebuilders Foundation.
 At age 18, she was attending Columbine part time and helped out in the nurse's office in addition to taking classes.
-She wanted to go on to community college once she graduated but had planned to take the summer of 2000 off to "be a teen" since she'd lost that time the previous summer.
+She wanted to go on to community college once she graduated, but had planned to take the summer of 2000 off to "be a teen" since she'd lost that time the previous summer.

 The following is Anne Marie's open letter to the public the day she was released from the hospital and is unedited.

 Pictures of Anne Marie in her new home in Littleton.